emcf/engshell/README.md

 # engshell

-## A minimal English-language shell for any OS, powered by large language models
+## An LLM-powered English-language shell for any OS

 https://user-images.githubusercontent.com/11333708/229642800-8441789e-1af4-4e47-86a1-bd337c81aac8.mp4

 ## How to use:
 - install requirements: `pip install -r requirements.txt`